Azure/azure-sdk-for-python/doc/dev/test_proxy_migration_guide.md

 > **Note:** support for configuring live or playback tests with a `testsettings_local.cfg` file has been
 > deprecated in favor of using just `AZURE_TEST_RUN_LIVE`.

-> **Note:** the recording storage location is determined when the proxy Docker container is created.
-If there are
-> multiple local copies of the `azure-sdk-for-python` repo on your machine, you will need to delete any existing
-> `ambitious_azsdk_test_proxy` container before recordings can be stored in a different repo copy.

 ### Register sanitizers

 Since the test proxy doesn't use [`vcrpy`][vcrpy], tests don't use a scrubber to sanitize values in recordings.
 Instead, sanitizers (as well as matchers and transforms) can be registered on the proxy as detailed in [this][sanitizers] section of the proxy documentation.
 Sanitizers can be registered via `add_*_sanitizer` methods in `devtools_testutils`.
-For example, the general-use method for sanitizing recording bodies, headers, and URIs is `add_general_regex_sanitizer`.
+For example, the general-use method for sanitizing recording bodies, headers, and URIs is `add_general_string_sanitizer`.
 Other sanitizers are available for more specific scenarios and can be found at [devtools_testutils/sanitizers.py][py_sanitizers].

 Sanitizers, matchers, and transforms remain registered until the proxy container is stopped, so for any sanitizers that